Billy Corgan says he paid off hacker who threatened to leak new Smashing Pumpkins songs

 "What we were able to do was stop the leak from happening," Corgan said on the program, "because it was a mercenary person who had hacked somebody — I don't want to say who, excuse me — and they had other stuff from other artists."

-Corgan said he is not sure exactly how the investigation wrapped up…what happened to the hacker.
+Corgan said he is not sure exactly how the investigation wrapped up or what happened to the hacker.

 But he said on the Klein/Ally Show, "Whatever happened, it all got shut down."